What's Included in the Price

 - Roof or wall penetration with weatherproof sealing

 Materials (fan, ducting, cowl, wiring) are typically 20–30% of the total.
-The majority is labour, with ducting complexity and access difficulty driving the spread.
+A basic Clipsal Airflow ceiling fan runs $50–$120 as a unit, while an IXL Tastic 3-in-1 (heater, fan, light) runs $185–$550 depending on the model.
+The majority of the total cost is labour, with ducting complexity and access difficulty driving the spread.

 What Affects the Cost

 - Existing ducting condition.
-If ducting is already in place and runs to the outside, a fan swap is quick and cheap.
-Many older Sydney homes have flexible foil ducting that has sagged, kinked, or separated at joins.
-Replacing degraded ducting with rigid or semi-rigid duct adds cost but dramatically improves airflow and longevity.
+If ducting is already in place and runs to the outside, a fan swap is quick and inexpensive.
+Many older Sydney homes have flexible foil ducting ($8–$12/m) that has sagged, kinked, or separated at joins.
+Replacing degraded ducting with rigid or semi-rigid duct ($15–$25/m) adds cost but dramatically improves airflow and longevity.

 - Fans venting into the roof cavity.
 This is extremely common in Sydney homes built before the early 2000s.
-The fan runs, but the moist air dumps into the roof space instead of outside.
-Correcting this requires adding a duct run and external discharge point — more expensive than a simple fan swap, but essential to prevent mould and timber damage.
+The fan runs, but moist air dumps into the roof space instead of outside.
+Correcting this requires adding a duct run and external discharge point, which costs more than a simple fan swap but prevents serious mould and timber damage.

 - Apartment vs house.
 Apartment installations involve shared ceiling voids, strata restrictions, and potentially longer duct runs to reach an external wall.
 Some buildings have centralised exhaust risers that individual units connect into.

 - Number of fans.
 A single bathroom fan is straightforward.
-Adding exhaust to a second bathroom, ensuite, and laundry multiplies the work.
+Adding exhaust to a second bathroom, ensuite, and laundry multiplies duct runs and penetration points.

 - Roof access.
 Many Sydney homes, particularly older terraces and cottages, have low-pitch roofs with very limited crawl space, making ducting installation slower and more physically demanding.